How does Automatic Seasonal Adjust work?

 You can also turn on a “Automatic Seasonal Adjust Applied” notification in the Controller Settings if you would like to see the new watering percent adjust every day.

 Your Automatic Seasonal Adjustment percentage value may be different than you’d predict for any particular day.
-An adjustment value of 100% is representative of irrigation during the hottest time of year, so even if you are experiencing unseasonably warm weather on a summer day, you may not see an adjustment above 100%.
+An adjustment value of 100% is representative of irrigation during the average hottest time of year, so even if you are experiencing warm weather on a summer day, you may not see an adjustment above 100%.

 The three factors Rain Bird considers when creating your daily automatic seasonal adjustment values are: